Pennsylvania Termination Laws

 • Performance Issues: Employees can be terminated for consistently failing to meet job expectations or performance standards.
 Proper documentation of performance reviews and feedback is crucial to support such decisions.

 • Misconduct: Serious violations of company policies, such as theft, harassment, or breach of contract, can warrant termination.
-Employers must ensure they have clear policies in place and conduct thorough investigations before proceeding.
+Employers must ensure they have clear policies in place and conduct thorough investigations prior to termination.

 • Reductions in Force (Layoffs): Employers may terminate employees due to economic downturns, organizational restructuring, or changes in business needs.
-These layoffs should be based on legitimate business reasons and not discriminate against any protected class.
+Layoffs should be based on legitimate business reasons and must not discriminate against any protected class.

 • Legal Violations: Employers must avoid termination based on discriminatory factors such as race, gender, age, or disability.
 Termination should not violate public policy, such as firing an employee for refusing illegal acts or reporting unlawful activities.